KennyPeanuts/pond_surveys/experimental_design/pond_fungal_survey.md

 ## Field Procedure
 ### Littoral (3 samples)

-1. Use the Hess sampler to delimit a section of the littoral sediments.
+1. Use the stovepipe sampler  (10.2 cm diameter) to delimit a section of the littoral sediments.

 2. Remove all leaf material from the sampler.